Notes on the Geography of Ghana: Cape Coast

 The castle courtyard has a stripped-bare chapel.

 Hard to believe it had a chapel at all, but Christianity can be elastic.
-Here are some of the nearby dungeon bars.
+Here are some of the fort's dungeon bars.

 A narrow door leads from a dungeon to a water-side exit.
 There might as well be a sign saying "one-way."

-The fort wasn't that healthy for the Europeans who worked there, either.
+The fort wasn't very healthy for the Europeans who worked in it, either.
 Here, a courtyard inscription records the arrival and, a few months later, the mortal departure of the Dutch West India Company's director-general, dead at 41.